devdevkev/Color-Game/README.md

 3. Each square you get wrong will fade away.
 Try to keep your guesses to a minimum for a real challenge!

+4. If the colors displayed are too challenging, you can always hit the "change colors" button on the header.

-4. Once you choose the right square, all squares and RBG header will highlight the correct color!
+5. Once you choose the right square, all squares and RBG header will highlight the correct color!
 Good Luck!

 -DevDevKev